jweezy24/Moonshine/README.md

 You can change paths by editing the make file and changing the arguments, `--data_path '' --NIST_path '' --Moonshine_path ''` to `--data_path '<path>' --NIST_path '<path>' --Moonshine_path '<path>'`.

+### Disclaimer

+THIS PROCESS WILL TAKE A VERY LONG TIME TO COMPLETE.
+IF YOU ARE USING VISUAL STUDIO YOU MAY EXPERIENCE SOME RAM ISSUES IF YOU HAVE VSCODE OPEN WHILE RUNNING THE EXPERIMENTS.

 ### Author

 [Jack West](jacksonwaynewest.com) - [Github](https://github.com/jweezy24) - [jwest1@luc.edu](jwest1@luc.edu)